 At Vöhringer, we are also always one step ahead when it comes to environmental protection and sustainability.
 We achieved our goal of climate-neutral production by the end of 2021 at an early stage.

 For many years, we have been working to reduce our ecological footprint and achieve this through measures focusing on climate protection and the careful use of our finite resources.
-For this reason, we have had a certified environmental management system (DIN EN ISO 14001) since 2013 and a certified energy management system (DIN EN ISO 50001) since 2014.
+For this reason, we have had a certified environmental management system (DIN EN ISO 14001) since 2013.

 The "Madre de Dios" region is understood by its population as the "Peruvian capital of biodiversity".
 The region is part of the Amazon rainforest and at the same time a nature reserve which is home to numerous endangered animal and plant species.
 This unique biodiversity is threatened by illegal deforestation of the rainforest.
 The project helps to develop initiatives that increase both the value of the healthy forest and the income from the sustainable harvesting of Brazil nuts.
 Smallholder farmers are empowered to protect and conserve their forest.
 Regional families benefit from a secure source of income.
 Illegal logging thus becomes unattractive.
 The project's holistic approach contributes to the sustainable protection of around 300,000 hectares of rainforest and achieves a saving of around 2 million tons of greenhouse gas emissions per year.

 // 2,086,089 tons of emissions saved CO² EQ/year

 // 64,688,764 tons saved emissions CO² EQ total